-(10) If any falsification is made on the application or documents submitted in support of the application, the Department may deny approval, revoke and/or rescind any approval previously given.
+(9) The Department may deny approval, revoke or rescind any approval previously given if any falsification is made on the application or documents submitted in support of the application.

-(11) The Department will provide a copy of this rule to all persons requesting an evaluation of their eligibility to be a candidate for sheriff.
+(10) The Department will provide a copy of this rule to all persons requesting an evaluation of their eligibility to be a candidate for sheriff, upon request.